8 Yoga Moves for a Happier Mood

 “These poses will make you feel powerful and confident, leading to a happier you,” says Brennan.

-How to do it: Stand tall and take a large step back with your left foot.
-With your right foot pointing forward, bend your right knee.
-Turn your left foot out at a 90 degree angle.
-Align your left heel behind your right foot.
+Turn your right foot out at a 90 degree angle.
+Align your right heel behind your left foot.
 Lift your arms, keeping them parallel to the floor, palms down.
-Turn your head to gaze over your right arm.
+Turn your head to gaze over your left arm.
 Take several slow, deep breaths.
-Return to the standing position and repeat with your left foot in front.
+Return to the standing position and repeat with your right foot in front.

 Peaceful Warrior (Shanti Virabhadrasana)